“Whatcha doin’ up there, Ed” my little neighbor called out as he walked down the lane along the front of my property.

 “Well, I suppose that it’s not a real waterfall – you do have an imagination don’t you?”
 I asked.
 At this point I finished tying the leader of my Pinus strobus ‘Angel Falls’ to the top of the 15 foot stake that I have used to train this beautiful tree as tall as I can manage, and I began my decent down the ladder.

 I asked my young friend if he had ever heard of the South American country called Venezuela.
-I then began to describe to him that there is an amazingly tall waterfall there that had been named Angel Falls - in fact, it was the world’s tallest.
-I explained that the tree I was working on, when staked as tall as possible, actually looks quite a lot like this famous waterfall will its tall narrow form and long, weeping branches that turn slightly outward here and there giving the appearance of water splashing and fanning out as it approaches the ground.
+I then began to describe to him that there is an amazingly tall waterfall there that had been named Angel Falls – in fact, it was the world’s tallest.
+I explained that the tree I was working on, when staked as tall as possible, actually looks quite a lot like this famous waterfall with its tall narrow form and long, weeping branches that turn slightly outward here and there giving the appearance of water splashing and fanning out as it approaches the ground.
 In fact, the tree had been named after that waterfall.

 My young friend stood listening and looking from the tree and back at me for several minutes.
 “Yeah, guess so.” he said, “Gotta go!” and off he ran back out the path where he entered my garden and on down the lane to the main road.